 With a target of building an EV-only product line-up in the European markets by 2028, Stellantis brand Opel plans to launch many new EVs in the coming years.
 The introductions will include bold products that will not only bring sales but also help in brand-building.
-One of such products will be an electric SUV-coupe called Opel Manta-e, reviving the German brand’s classic style icon from the 1970s.
+One such product will be an electric SUV-coupe Opel Manta-e, reviving the German brand’s classic style icon from the 1970s.

-Opel has released one picture of the Manta-e, teasing the concept version of its upcoming electric car.
-The design looks quite far from production, and understandably so, with the launch still four years away.
+In mid-2021, Opel released a picture of the Manta-e, teasing the concept version of the upcoming electric crossover.
+The design looks quite far from production, and understandably so, with the launch four years away.

 Extremely raked A-pillars result in an unusually flattish windscreen at the front.
 A low roofline ends in a second visibly flattish windscreen at the rear.
 The squarish panels over the wheel arches lend the concept a funky styling, while the sleek, wedge-shaped DLO underlines its dynamic, performance-focused character.
-The concave rear section with clean surfaces and L-shaped thin horizontal tail lights provide the SUV-coupe a sporty look.
+The concave rear section with clean surfaces and L-shaped thin horizontal tail lights provide the SUV-coupe with a sporty look.
 The electric Opel Manta should offer a spacious, lounge-like interior with wheels pushed to the corners, and the wheelbase stretched out.

 Stellantis is developing a new platform family for EVs called STLA, under which there will be four platforms intended for different models based on their size, specifications, and capabilities: